Dumitru Almaș: Biography

 He was the editor of the magazines Zorile (1935–1937) and Lumea românească (1937–1938).
-He also wrote articles for and collaborated with Contemporanul, Albina, Magazin, Familia, Argeş, Ateneu, Iaşul nou, and Veac nou.
+He also wrote articles for and collaborated with Contemporanul, Albina, Magazin, Familia, Argeș, Ateneu, Iașul nou, and Veac nou.
 In the 1940s during World War II, he was the editor of Revista Santinela, the magazine of the Romanian Army.
-In 1967, he founded Magazinul istoric and served as its editor-in-chief until 1969.
+In 1967, he founded Magazin Istoric and served as its editor-in-chief until 1969.

 He was a member of the board of Society for Historical Sciences of Romania.
 In 1942, he was honored by the Romanian Writers' Society and by its successor, the Writers' Union of Romania, in 1954.

 Almaș died in 1995 in Bucharest.

 Legacy

-Almaș was the most prolific author from Neamţ, writing over 70 books, dozens of screen and radio plays, and over 5,000 articles.
-In 2000, all of his books and manuscripts were donated by his daughter to the GT Kirileanu Library of Neamţ to preserve them and allow them to be available to researchers and the public.
+Almaș was the most prolific author from Neamț County, writing over 70 books, dozens of screen and radio plays, and over 5,000 articles.
+In 2000, all of his books and manuscripts were donated by his daughter to the GT Kirileanu Library of Neamț County to preserve them and allow them to be available to researchers and the public.